hitsh95/shahao/_pages/about.md

 Breaking News
 ------
+- [23/04/2025] 🎉🎉🎉 Our manuscript titled "[Rational development of Nile red derivatives with significantly improved specificity and photostability for advanced fluorescence imaging of lipid droplets](https://www.sciencedirect.com/science/article/pii/S0956566325003689)" has been published by Biosensors and Bioelectronics!
+Congratulations!

+- [10/04/2025] 🎉🎉🎉Congratulations to me for being awarded the title of Outstanding Graduate of Heilongjiang Province in 2025

 - [26/02/2025] 🎉🎉🎉 Our manuscript titled "[Adaptive lensless microscopic imaging with unknown phase modulation](https://opg.optica.org/boe/fulltext.cfm?uri=boe-16-3-1160&id=568454)" has been published by Biomedical Optics Express!
 Congratulations!

 - [13/12/2024] 🎉🎉🎉 I have been awarded the BYD Doctoral Scholarship of the School of Computer Science and Technology of Harbin Institute of Technology (Shenzhen) for 2024!!